Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 Specifically, whilst TRT supports generic [ONNX](https://onnx.ai/) models, to achieve peak performance in their BERT implementation they rewrite the model using the TRT Network Definition API, and utilize custom plugins (such as fused multi-headed attention).
 This level of manual intervention means the benefits of a more generic model export + inference runtime are diminished.
 FasterTransformer's INT8 compatible models have been rewritten in C++ in order to leverage the best performance by using the non-standard interleaved data layout required by cuBLASLt.
 This limits the extensibility of existing INT8 model implementations for novel architectures.

 Ideally, we can achieve the performance of these inference frameworks while retaining the flexibility of [**torch-int**](https://github.com/Guangxuan-Xiao/torch-int) and [**bitsandbytes**](https://github.com/TimDettmers/bitsandbytes).
 The remainder of this blog concentrates on achieving both good INT8 performance _and_ flexibility.
-We propose modular components that can be applied to different architectures while remaining within the PyTorch framework for non-quantized parts.
+It proposes modular components that can be applied to different architectures while remaining within the PyTorch framework for non-quantized parts.

 ## Memory Layouts